eurolinux-enterprise-linux-sources/glusterfs/src/tests/README.md

 - Build and install the version of glusterfs with your changes.
 Make sure the installed version is accessible from $PATH.

+## Prereq for geo-rep regression tests.
+- Passwordless ssh on the test system to itself
+- arequal-checksum installed on the test-system.
+  You can find the repo here - https://github.com/raghavendrabhat/arequal

 ## How-To
 - To mount glusterfs, NEVER use 'mount -t glusterfs', instead use 'glusterfs -s ' method.
 This is because with the patch build setup